 Also, sometimes hybrid companies are subsidiaries of larger publishers, which means they might have useful industry connections.
 They also give you a bigger cut of royalties than traditional publishers – often around 50% – and you’ll have much more creative control.
 Important, if you want to end up with a book cover you actually like!

-However you decide to publish your book, always remember that writing a book is an incredible accomplishment.
+However you decide to publish your book, try not to forget that writing a book is an incredible accomplishment.
 It requires an enormous amount of passion, discipline, and dedication.
 So before you even think of the publishing process, give everything you can to your writing.
-Read as much as you can; read about the writing process, and read for enjoyment too (reading is easily the biggest cure for writing block).
+Read as much as you can; read about the writing process and read for enjoyment too (reading is easily the biggest cure for writing block).